-In rare instances, after all other options have been explored and the City still wants to retain an employee, he or she may be demoted following a suspension.
+In rare instances, after all other options have been explored and the City Library still wants to retain an employee, he or she may be demoted following a suspension.
 A demotion is a last-ditch effort to help the employee meet expectations and be successful in a different capacity.

 An employee may also be suspended, or placed on a leave of absence, pending the completion of an investigation.
 If an investigation of events is necessary, the employee may be suspended with pay, pending results of the investigation.
-(Supervisors should consult with HR regarding pay.)
+(Supervisors The Library Director should consult with City HR regarding pay.)
 There may be instances when a final written reprimand may be more appropriate than a suspension.
-In such instances, the supervisor should work with HR to determine the best course of action (e.g. discipline for a pattern of offenses after the 18-month period has passed).
+In such instances, the supervisor Library Director should work with the Library's Human Resources Committee and/or City HR to determine the best course of action.

-4. Demotion/Last Chance Agreement/Final Warning: From the perspective of the employee, this is a chance for them to retain their job.
+Demotion/Last Chance Agreement/Final Warning: From the perspective of the employee, this is a chance to retain their job.
 From the perspective of the employer, it is a chance to retain the employment of a skilled worker.

-In rare instances, if the City wants to retain an employee after all other options have been explored, he or she may be demoted and/or given a last chance agreement/final warning.
+In rare instances, if the City Library wants to retain an employee after all other options have been explored, he or she may be demoted and/or given a last chance agreement/final warning.
 A demotion is a last-ditch effort to help the employee meet expectations and be successful in a different capacity.

-The document should summarize previous corrective and/or disciplinary actions taken and explain that this is the final chance for improvement before termination ensues.
+The document should summarize previous corrective and/or disciplinary actions taken and explain that this the final chance for improvement before termination ensues.

-\This step is optional; management may choose to move directly to termination after a suspension.
+This step is optional; management may choose to move directly to termination after a suspension.

-5. Termination: This is the final step in the disciplinary action process.
-It is the involuntary, permanent dismissal of employment from the City.
+4. Termination: This is the final step in the disciplinary action process.
+It is the involuntary, permanent dismissal of employment from the City Library.
 Depending on the nature of the situation, termination of employment may be the initial form of action (e.g. violence, threats of violence, theft, falsifying documents, failing an alcohol or drug test).
 Substantial documentation must be used to support all dismissals.